Kylie Jenner Can’t Function Without BFF Jordyn Woods, Per ‘Radar’

 The following day, Khloe took to her Twitter account to reveal that while Tristan was to blame for breaking up her family, she was more shocked and hurt by Jordyn’s actions, as she had treated Woods like a little sister.

-Fans will likely get to see more of the drama between Khloe Kardashian, Jordyn Woods, and Kylie Jenner when Keeping Up With the Kardashians returns for new episodes later this month.
+Fans will likely get to see more of the drama between Khloe Kardashian, Jordyn Woods, and Kylie Jenner when Keeping Up with the Kardashians returns for new episodes later this month.